German battleship Bismarck: Operation Rheinübung

-On 5 May 1941, Hitler and Wilhelm Keitel, with a large entourage, arrived to view Bismarck and Tirpitz in Gotenhafen.
+On 5 May 1941, Hitler and Wehrmacht High Command Chief Wilhelm Keitel, with a large entourage, arrived to view Bismarck and Tirpitz in Gotenhafen.
 The men were given an extensive tour of the ships, after which Hitler met Lütjens to discuss the forthcoming mission.
 On 16 May, Lütjens reported that Bismarck and Prinz Eugen were fully prepared for Operation Rheinübung; he was therefore ordered to proceed with the mission on the evening of 19 May.
 As part of the operational plans, a group of eighteen supply ships would be positioned to support Bismarck and Prinz Eugen.
 Four U-boats would be placed along the convoy routes between Halifax and Britain to scout for the raiders.

 By the start of the operation, Bismarck's crew had increased to 2,221 officers and enlisted men.
 This included an admiral's staff of nearly 65 and a prize crew of 80 sailors, who could be used to crew transports captured during the mission.
 At 02:00 on 19 May, Bismarck departed Gotenhafen and made for the Danish straits.
 She was joined at 11:25 by Prinz Eugen, which had departed the previous night at 21:18, off Cape Arkona.
 The two ships were escorted by three destroyers—Z10 Hans Lody, Z16 Friedrich Eckoldt, and Z23—and a flotilla of minesweepers.
 The Luftwaffe provided air cover during the voyage out of German waters.
 At around noon on 20 May, Lindemann informed the ship's crew via loudspeaker of the ship's mission.
 At approximately the same time, a group of ten or twelve Swedish aircraft flying reconnaissance encountered the German force and reported its composition and heading, though the Germans did not see the Swedes.

 An hour later, the German flotilla encountered the Swedish cruiser HSwMS Gotland; the cruiser shadowed the Germans for two hours in the Kattegat.
 Gotland transmitted a report to naval headquarters, stating: "Two large ships, three destroyers, five escort vessels, and 10–12 aircraft passed Marstrand, course 205°/20'."
 The OKM was not concerned about the security risk posed by Gotland, though both Lütjens and Lindemann believed operational secrecy had been lost.
 The report eventually made its way to Captain Henry Denham, the British naval attaché to Sweden, who transmitted the information to the Admiralty.
 The code-breakers at Bletchley Park confirmed that an Atlantic raid was imminent, as they had decrypted reports that Bismarck and Prinz Eugen had taken on prize crews and requested additional navigational charts from headquarters.
 A pair of Supermarine Spitfires was ordered to search the Norwegian coast for the flotilla.